bioinformatics-ca/CAN_2021/Module2/Module2_lab.md

 ### Navigation

-You should see listing of chromosomes in this reference genome.
+You should see a listing of chromosomes in this reference genome.
 Click on **1**, for chromosome 1.

 ![Chromosome chooser](https://bioinformatics-ca.github.io/images/Igv-chromosomes.png)